- Military Basics

 For information and assistance with providing military funeral honors, use the Military Funeral Honors Directory to locate the appropriate military funeral honors coordinator.
 For additional help, contact Military OneSource at 800-342-9647.
 OCONUS/International?
 Click here for calling options.Who do I contact if I receive a request for funeral honors for members of the Public Health Service or National Oceanic and Atmospheric Administration?

 If you receive a request for funeral honors for a PHS member, the point of contact can be reached in the Retired Pay Section at 800-772-8724.
-For NOAA members, contact the director, Commissioned Personnel Center, at 301-713-3444.What can the family of an eligible PHS or NOAA member expect?
+For NOAA members, contact the director of the Commissioned Personnel Center at 301-713-3444.What can the family of an eligible PHS or NOAA member expect?

 Funeral honors for these members include the playing of “Taps” and the folding and presentation of the flag.
 It will not include the firing of three volleys, as the deceased was a member of the uniformed services but not the armed forces.

 Military funeral honors for PHS and NOAA members who previously served in the armed forces may also include the firing of three volleys if resources are available.Does the family of a veteran still receive the flag if the veteran has committed a felony or capital offense?